 Traffic patterns of malicious/suspicious activities

 The following table shows some of the traffic patterns of malicious/suspicious activities forwarded by the “passive income” applications that we have observed.
-SOC staff may want to add the patterns to their watchlist. (dddd denotes to anonymised digits, xxxx to anonymised strings.)
+SOC staff may want to add the patterns to their watchlist. (dddd denotes to anonymized digits, xxxx to anonymized strings.)

 IOC of “Passive Income” applications

 The following IOCs have been listed by Trend Micro solutions as “probably unwanted applications” (PUA).
 Since there are more than 842 IOCs, we are only listing the most frequent ones here.